IBM/ibm-cloud-functions-serverless-iot-openfridge/docs/BLUEMIX.md

 * Set the "Client ID" to `d:$WATSON_TEAM_ID:refrigerator-simulator:$DEVICE_1_ID` (replacing `$DEVICE_1_ID` with the value you set in the previous section.
 This value doesn't have to be added to `local.env`).
 * On the Options tab, check the "Enable login" box, set the "Username" to "use-token-auth" and enter the token for the specific device in the "Password" field.
 * Optionally, create an additional two device connections following the previous steps.
 * Finally, create a message consuming application connection using the same steps as for the devices, except for the "Client ID" which will be `a:$WATSON_TEAM_ID:openfridge`, and your "Username" and "Password" which will be your API Key information from the previous section (key and token).
+Update the `WATSON_USERNAME`, `WATSON_PASSWORD` and `WATSON_CLIENT` in `local.env` accordingly.

 ### Connect to IoT Platform and post a message
 * First, let's subscribe the application to receive messages from all devices.
 Add a "Subscription" to the `iot-2/type/+/id/+/evt/+/fmt/json` topic.
 Note that this queue format is different from the ones the devices post to because it contains wildcards.
+Update the topic also in `local.env` file.
 * From the device simulators, then publish a test message onto the Device Type topic:
 * Enter the "Topic" as `iot-2/evt/refrigerator-simulator/fmt/json`
 * Enter the sample JSON, making sure the Serial matches your Device.